hanatsamatar/Security-Research-Independent-Study-/README.md

 Furthermore, I used this section to also include information on Fortinet, a leading cybersecurity solutions provider, and its purpose in the region.
 The essays delve into how Fortinet is helping to address the unique cybersecurity challenges faced by East African countries, including the need to secure mobile networks and combat cybercrime.
 The section also looks at Fortinet's future vision for the region, including its plans to continue innovating and developing new solutions to stay ahead of emerging threats.

-Overall, the East African essay section provides a comprehensive view of the cybersecurity landscape in the region, highlighting the efforts of companies like Hormuud and Fortinet to create a safer digital environment.
+The East African essay section provides a comprehensive view of the cybersecurity landscape in the region, highlighting the efforts of companies like Hormuud and Fortinet to create a safer digital environment.
 It offers valuable insights into the challenges and opportunities facing East Africa in terms of cybersecurity and serves as a valuable resource for anyone interested in this important topic.

  [[Back To Top](#table-of-contents)]